Which type of accounting is primarily concerned with tracking and... | Study Prep in Pearson+

-Which type of accounting is primarily concerned with tracking and reporting a company's business and personal property coverage for insurance and asset management purposes?
+Which type of accounting is primarily concerned with tracking and reporting the specific amount of money that an individual must pay when insurance only covers a portion of costs?

 A